Disappearances of Terrance Williams and Felipe Santos: Initial investigation

 A few days later, Calkins's supervisors asked him to submit an incident report.
 Calkins's report states that he first came in contact with Williams at 12:15 pm, after noticing that his car was driving "in distress".
-Calkins claimed he followed Williams to the cemetery parking lot, and that he had asked for a ride to a nearby Circle K convenience store because he was late for work.
-(Williams did not work at the Circle K.) According to Calkins, after dropping him off at the Circle K, Williams told him the paperwork for the car was in the vehicle's glove compartment.
+The cemetery employees recalled the stop happening at 9 or 10 am, a claim which is seemingly supported by the fact that Williams' shift that day was scheduled to begin at 10 am.
+Calkins claimed he followed Williams to the cemetery parking lot, and that he had asked for a ride to a nearby Circle K convenience store because he was late for work (Williams did not work at the Circle K).
+According to Calkins, after dropping him off at the Circle K, Williams told him the paperwork for the car was in the vehicle's glove compartment.
 Calkins claimed that he returned to the Cadillac, and discovered that the proper registration was not in the car, and that he felt deceived, so he called Circle K from his work-issued cell phone and asked to speak to Williams.
 The clerk allegedly told him over the phone that Williams did not work there.
 According to the report, Calkins then called in the license plate number, and found that the plates were expired.
 However, further investigation revealed that phone and surveillance records did not back up Calkins's story: there was no sign of Williams or Calkins on surveillance footage from the Circle K, and the phone records from Calkins's cell phone showed no call to the Circle K. Circle K employees were interviewed, and no witnesses could be found to place Calkins or Williams there.
 At this point, Marcia filed a complaint against Calkins.